-Type and Description of Motion 1 Unless introduced by a committee 2 Listed in descending order of precedence 3 If committee has not begun consideration of the question 4 Affirmative vote only 5 Negative vote (sustaining objection or withdrawal) only Ruled on by presiding officer Must be enforced by the presiding officer on demand of one member unless set aside by a two-thirds vote Must be enforced by the presiding officer on demand of one member Requires Second Debateable Amendable Vote Required for Adoption In order when another has the floor Can Be Reconsidered Incidental Motions: Incidental motions are procedural.
-They deal with process that must be decided before business can resume. a.
-Point of Order: Calling upon the presiding officer for a ruling and an enforcement of the regular rules. no no no ye s no b.
-Appeal: To refer a ruling of the presiding officer to the assembly for a vote (must occur immediately following the ruling). yes yes no majority ye s yes c.
-Point of Information: Request Information from the presiding officer relevant to the question at hand (not parliamentary). no no no ye s no d.
-Parliamentary Inquiry: Request parliamentary assistance or clarification from the presiding officer. no no no ye s no e.
-Division of the Assembly: Demand a standing vote of the assembly. no no no ye s no f.
+Type and Description of Motion 1 Requires Second Debateable Amendable Vote Required for Adoption In order when another has the floor Can Be Reconsidered a.
+Point of Order: Calling upon the presiding officer for a ruling and an enforcement of the regular rules. no no no yes no b.
+Appeal: To refer a ruling of the presiding officer to the assembly for a vote (must occur immediately following the ruling). yes yes no majority yes yes c.
+Point of Information: Request Information from the presiding officer relevant to the question at hand (not parliamentary). no no no yes no d.
+Parliamentary Inquiry: Request parliamentary assistance or clarification from the - + presiding officer. e.
+Division of the Assembly: Demand a standing vote of the assembly. no no no no no no yes no no f.
 Division of a Question: To divide a motion into parts and vote separately on each part. yes no yes majority no no g.
-Object to Consideration: To avoid consideration of a motion considered undesirable. no no no 2/3 ye s yes 5 h.
-Suspend the Rules: Deviations from normal operating procedures (cannot suspend bylaws, statutes, etc). yes no no 2/3 no no i.
+Object to Consideration: To avoid consideration of a motion considered undesirable. h.
+Suspend the Rules: Deviations from normal operating procedures (cannot suspend no no no 2/3 yes yes 5 bylaws, statutes, etc). yes no no 2/3 no no i.
 Consideration by Paragraph: Consideration of the main motion by "paragraph" before the whole is voted on. yes no yes majority no no j.
 Methods of Voting: Motions relating to the methods of voting (e.g., ballot, roll call, etc). yes no yes majority no yes k.
-Permission to Withdraw: To withdraw (subject to maker approval) a motion from consideration by the assembly. yes no no majority ye s yes 5 5.
+Permission to Withdraw : To withdraw (subject to maker approval) a motion from consideration by the assembly. yes no no majority yes yes 5 5.
 Motions that Bring a Question Again Before the Assembly: a.
 Take from the Table: To make pending again before the assembly a motion previously laid on the table. yes no no majority no yes 5 b.
 Rescind/Amend Something Previously Adopted: Nullify or modify a previously adopted motion. yes yes yes 2/3 no yes 5 c.
 Discharge a Committee: To reclaim for the assembly a matter previously referred to a committee. yes yes yes 2/3 no yes 5 d.
 Reconsider: A motion to revisit, within the same meeting, a matter (must be made by a member of the prevailing vote). yes yes no majority no no